 (2) On the naming of being replaced EAS IP address (source or anchor EAS), the naming itself doesn't make much difference, but as Sol#30 works under the assumption that one Anchor EAS deployed for each EC service and AF is configured to know the Anchor EAS IP address, it says, the Anchor EAP IP address is the one discovered by UE.
 While in this description is missing from Sol#29, there is no dependency on the Anchor EAS, the relocation happens between general source EAS and target EAS.

 (3) On AF notifying 5GC about its capability of supporting UE awareness solution (i.e. EAS IP address replacement approach) as proposed in Sol#29, since such solution category would require the EC platform (e.g. AF, EAS) to support some special handling on runtime session context migration and synchronization, this indication is foreseen to be required, which can also be used for merging the solutions with UE awareness and UE awareness as proposed in Sol#27 update.
 This enhancement can be easily applied to any other solutions addressing the EAS IP address.
 The solution #27 also supports the UE unawareness solution with referring to Sol#30 with enhancement of AF notifying the 5GC about EAS IP address replacement capability which is similar with the EAS capability indication (i.e. the application server relocation is transparent to the UE) as proposed in Sol#29, this part can be adopted as an enhancement for Sol#30.

+For the UE to be fully unaware of the EAS change, the L4 context needs to be possible to keep, which means this solution requires that the L4 context is migrated between source and target EAS.
+Whether TCP/TLS/QUIC context transfer (between EAS) is realistic remains to be seen, as that requires touching the baseline layers below the application and considering there are not existing IETF specs addressing this issue.

+EAS IP address replacement is an enhancement to EAS rediscovery variants where UE does not take an active role and can be used on any connectivity model.

+This enabler precludes to build service continuity and smooth EAS migration on the simultaneous connectivity to old and new EAS that is using 5GC SSC#3 or simultaneous change of BP/ULCL & Local PSA (clause 4.3.5.7 of TS 23.502 [3]) to allow for PSA coexistence.
+Whether EAS IP address replacement applies or not to the traffic of certain application depends on the specific application and its priority for low latency or for UE un-awareness of the EAS reselection (latency is minimized using dual connectivity e.g. as described in Solution #51).

 7.2.6 Evaluation for Key Issue #2: Solution #27